AnnaSzk/owasp-mstg/Document/0x05a-Platform-Overview.md

 #### Intents

-*Intent messaging* is a framework for asynchronous communication built on top of binder.
+*Intent messaging* is a framework for asynchronous communication built on top of the binder.
 This framework enables both point-to-point and publish-subscribe messaging.
 An *Intent* is a messaging object that can be used to request an action from another app component.
 Although intents facilitate communication between components in several ways, there are three fundamental use cases:

 - Starting an activity
     - An Activity represents a single screen in an app.
 You can start a new instance of an Activity by passing an Intent to startActivity().
 The Intent describes the activity to start and carries any necessary data.